 Presumably economic benefits will be weighed against this loss.
 Therefore it is even more important that the economic benefits are scrutinised in the greatest depth.
-Not only to justify loss of habitat but also to present to the wider populace here that being regularly economically stifled by an AONB does actually apply to even wealthy railway enthusiasts.
+Not only to justify loss of habitat but also to present to the wider populace here that being regularly economically stifled by an AONB does actually also apply to wealthy railway enthusiasts.